A new water heater can save you thousands of dollars

 Hot water heaters use a lot of energy.
 In fact, they are the second biggest users of energy in your home (behind your space heating and cooling system).

 The average American family spends $600 per year and emits about a ton of CO2 pollution to heat up water that for the most part they won’t use.
+That’s because conventional electric water heaters and tankless water heaters aren’t very energy efficient.

 But fortunately there are ways to reduce that cost dramatically.

 In fact, the average homeowner can save $300 per year by switching to a heat pump water heater.
 And those savings add up.
 Over 15 years (the typical lifespan of a water heater) the average homeowner can save $4,500.
+And while that’s not as much as you can save switching to a heat pump (for heating and cooling your home) it is more than you can save switching to LED lights.

 But choosing a water heater is no easy task.
 Online information is often inaccurate and confusing.